brianAsimba/MachineLearningblog/_posts/2019-08-16-Neural Networks.md

 Wwe then add the \\(a_{0}^{(2)} = 1\\) which is the bias term, making it a 4 dimensional vector.
 Then, finally we can calculate\\(z_^{(3)} = {\theta_}^{(2)} a^(2)\\) and (h_{\theta}{(x)} = a^{3} ={g(z^{(3)})\\)

-Forward propagation is the propagation of th
+Forward propagation is the propagation of the inputs via activation functions to the hidden layers and finally to the output layer.As I states previously on my first post, using vectorized format reduces computation time as it eliminated using for loops in the code.